PumpMagic/ostrich/README.md

 ## Status ##

-Ostrich emulates both of the Game Boy's pulse wave channels and can play them back for about half of the Game Boy's commercial titles.
-The other half require emulation of cartridge memory banking, or some of the more obscure LR35902 instructions, which are currently unsupported.
+Ostrich emulates both of the Game Boy's pulse wave channels, and can play back the music from about half of the Game Boy's commercial titles.
+The other half require emulation of cartridge memory banking, or some of the less common LR35902 instructions, which are currently unsupported.
 The 4-bit wave and noise channels are also currently unsupported.

-Popular working titles including Tetris, Castlevania, Double Dragon, and Batman.
+Popular working titles include Tetris, Castlevania, Double Dragon, and Batman.

 ## Building ##

 Ostrich is built using Xcode.
 It uses [AudioKit](http://audiokit.io/), an open-source audio framework.
-Ostrich is most recently tested using Xcode 8.2.1 (Swift 3.0.2), AudioKit 3.5, and macOS 10.12.3.
+Ostrich is most recently tested using Xcode 8.3.3 (Swift 3.1), AudioKit 3.7, and macOS 10.12.5.
 Ostrich requires macOS 10.11 (El Capitan) or newer.

 To build Ostrich: